emberjs/rfcs/text/0000-deprecate-array-prototype-extensions.md

 ## Transition Path

-For convenient methods like `without`, `sortBy`, `uniqBy` etc., the replacement functionalities already exist either through native array methods or utility libraries like [lodash](https://lodash.com), [Ramda](https://ramdajs.com), etc.
+For convenient methods like `filterBy`, `compact`, `sortBy` etc., the replacement functionalities already exist either through native array methods or utility libraries like [lodash](https://lodash.com), [Ramda](https://ramdajs.com), etc.

 For mutation methods (like `pushObject`, `removeObject`) or observable properties (like `firstObject`, `lastObject`) participating in the Ember classic reactivity system, the replacement functionalities also already exist in the form of immutable update style with tracked properties like `@tracked someArray = []`, or through utilizing `TrackedArray` from `tracked-built-ins`.